MadAndra/fp-web/README.md

 This project is an assignment for a web programming course

-please install package are used before running this project (check package.json)
+Please install package are used before running this project (check package.json)